 4. Grapefruit and Sunflower Seeds

 This is your pre-workout snack.
 The grapefruit is high in citrus which acts as somewhat of an energy booster for your workout.
 Studies have also shown that it can help people lose weight due to speeding up the metabolism.
 With this increased metabolic rate, you should have no problem digesting the rest of the carbohydrates from the almonds so that your body can get straight to breaking down the fats during your workout.
 This metabolic exchange makes grapefruit one of the best foods for weight loss available that’s refreshing and tasty at the same time.

 Sunflower seeds are high in fat and about even in carbohydrates and proteins.
 These fats are intended to be used as energy for your workout, but don’t eat too many so that your body can finish those fats and start to work on your stored fat.
 You should eat about half of a grapefruit and half a handful of sunflower seeds.
 Eat this meal and head straight to the gym for the most efficient results.

 5. Spinach and Chicken

 This post workout meal should be consumed within an hour of the end of your workout.
 Chicken is high in protein and low in fat and carbohydrates.
 The idea here is to feed your body the necessary nutrients for it to rebuild overnight, when most recovery takes place.
 You want to eat as little fat and carbs as you can before bed, in order to prevent fat from storing up around your midsection.
-Spinach is a great all around vegetable that aids digestion.
+Spinach is a great all around vegetable that aids digestion. and its high protein content makes it one of the best protein foods for weight loss as well.
 Really, you can eat any green vegetable with this meal, but I suggest spinach for its fiber content and countless other benefits.
 This diet will take time to adjust to and if you feel hungry in between meals, drink a bunch of water.